zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab3-mysql-to-hdfs/ggbd-workshop-lab3-mysql-to-hdfs.md

 5. The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.

-1) view /u01/gg4mysql/dirprm/create_mysql_to_hadoop_gg_procs.oby
+   view /u01/gg4mysql/dirprm/create_mysql_to_hadoop_gg_procs.oby
-2) Optionally view these files, same as in previous lab:
+   view these files, same as in previous lab:
     /u01/gg4mysql/dirprm/mgr.prm
     /u01/gg4mysql/dirprm/extmysql.prm
     /u01/gg4mysql/dirprm/pmpmysql.prm
-3) view /u01/gg4hadoop123010/dirprm/
+   view /u01/gg4hadoop123010/dirprm/
    create_hdfs_replicat.oby
-4) view /u01/gg4hadoop123010/dirprm/rhdfs.prm
+   view /u01/gg4hadoop123010/dirprm/rhdfs.prm
-5) view /u01/gg4hadoop123010/dirprm/rhdfs.properties
+   view /u01/gg4hadoop123010/dirprm/rhdfs.properties

 6. First we will start the GG manager process on both the source and target.
 Start 2 putty sessions, connect to ggadmin/oracle (then click Q to get to a prompt).
 Keep these sessions open for the rest of this lab.

 7. In the first session, go to the GG Home for MySQL, and start the manager process.
 You can either cd to the directory, or call the alias ggmysql:

 ![](images/b3.png)